Key considerations for opening your store

 As a pharmacy owner, you can’t be in all places at all times to answer questions about the way your business should run.
 That’s why many owners create an operations manual to reflect the pharmacy’s policies and procedures.
 Alternatively, many owners choose to join a franchise like Health Mart that provides an out-of-the-box operations manual to get you started.

-However, the manual need not be set in stone; as your business evolves, you may want to reflect that evolution in the manual.
-Discuss any changes you are considering with your fellow managers.
+Whatever format you choose, set up your manual in a format that can easily be updated as your business evolves.
+Discuss any changes you are considering with your fellow managers and staff.
 Your state board of pharmacy may require that certain policies and procedures be documented.
 Check with the board of pharmacy in your state for more information.

 Your operations manual can include information on the following: